All firmware versions reported by devices that have contacted your server will be listed in Control Center > Firmware > Versions.

 To ensure download capacity and limit traffic cost, each company has their own, local server for firmware distribution.
 Before you can apply a new version using a policy, you must place the download on your firmware server and add the download URL to the appropriate version in Control Center > Firmware > Versions.

-If your company is using EyeSaaS Amber or Pearl, you should already have a firmware server in place.
+If your company is using EyeSaaS Pearl, you should already have a firmware server in place.
 For instructions and requirements, see Set Up a Firmware Server.

 To apply the same firmware version to multiple devices, you must set up a firmware policy.